xjoda256/ornstein/README.md

 ## Notes

 - Safe to re-run if it fails partway through (skips completed steps)
-- Re-running also works as a system/dotfiles updater
 - Requires Hyprland to be running (needed for hyprpm)
 - System files are copied with `sudo`, so you'll be prompted for credentials